 Review the moving expense adjustment on the federal form.
 Use the worksheet to determine the percentage and Idaho amount.
 NOTE: Federal rules on claiming alimony paid or received have changed.
 Please see the federal Schedule 1 instructions, and only include payments that are allowed on your federal taxes.

-Foliation of from From 42 Pro-20 Posts 1.
+1. .
 Enter total income from Form 43, line 20.
-Don't include federal NOL in line 20 2.
-Enter total income from federal Form 1040 or 1040-SR, line 9, less unless already subtracted 3.
+Don't 2. .
+Enter total income from federal Form 1040 or 1040-SR, line 9, less federal NOL unless already subtracted 3.
 Divide line 1 by line 2.
 (Can't exceed 100%) 4.
-Enter total allowable Federal amount of moving expenses, alimony student loan interest • 5.
+Enter total allowable Federal amount of moving expenses, alimony paid, and student loan interest 5.
 Multiply line 4 by line 3.
-Enter this amount on line 22 enter in Column C.
+Enter this amount on line 2 2